Pritam-Stats/The-Brain-Obsidian/001 Daily Tasks/22 July 2025, Tue.md

 - *Writing Task at :* `12AM`
 - *1st Session at :*
 - *2nd Session at :*
-- *Score out of 10 :*
+- *Score out of 10 :* `0`

 #### A Basic Journal
-Hoping for an Effective day.
+Hoping for an Effective day. <br>
+It's 3.45 Pm and i haven't started, still facing problem with sleep and schedule.
+It's a break day, i couldn't do anything but it's a good family time.
+Been with my brother, father.
+A good discussion, conversation.
+Overall a good day but not good as my performance should be.
+Tomorrow has to be very very good.

 <center><b>Krishnaya Vasudevaya Hare Paramatmane, Pranatah Kleshanashaya Govindaya Namo Namah.</b></center>